Whistleblower questions delays and mistakes in way EPA used sensor plane after fiery Ohio derailment

 The Government Accountability Project that represents Kroutil and has been critical of EPA's response in East Palestine sent a sworn affidavit detailing his concerns to the EPA inspector general Tuesday and requested a formal investigation.
 The group provided a copy of the affidavit and Kroutil agreed to an interview with the AP ahead of time.

-The EPA said in a statement Tuesday that the agency didn't even request the plane until Feb.
+In a statement Tuesday, the EPA said it didn't even request the plane until Feb.
 5 — two days after the derailment — and it arrived in Pittsburgh late that day from its base in Texas.
 Due to icing conditions, the flight crew decided it wasn't safe to fly it on the day of the vent-and-burn, but it's unclear why the plane didn't make a pass over the derailment on its way into the area.
 EPA Response Coordinator Mark Durno has also said he believes the agency had enough sensors on the ground to effectively monitor the air and water as the derailed cars burned.

 The agency said its “air monitoring readings were below detection levels for most contaminants, except for particulate matter” in the first two days after the derailment and “air monitoring did not detect chemical contaminants at levels of concern in the hours following the controlled burn.”
-Officials say data gleaned from more than 115 million readings doesn't show any “sustained chemicals of concern” in the air since the derailment.
+Officials say data gleaned from more than 115 million readings since then doesn't show any “sustained chemicals of concern” in the air.

 But many residents of the town who still complain of respiratory problems and unexplained rashes while worrying about the possibility of developing cancer have doubts about the EPA's assurances that their town and the creeks that run through it are safe.
 More than 177,000 tons of soil and over 67 million gallons of wastewater have been hauled away as part of the ongoing cleanup that's cost the railroad more than $1 billion.